RookieITSec/2023GreenwayRadarRun/README.md

 ## Combined/Editied Videos -
   - Trailer here - https://youtu.be/52E5e_QS6Dc
   - Clip of Scott's 103 mph run in 360 - https://youtu.be/56zwOzqJ5DI
-  - Full Complitation of videos and photos - coming soon (it will be in the same playlist as the raw drone videos above)
+  - Full Complitation of videos and photos - coming soon (it will be in the same playlist as the Radar Run videos above)

 If you have any media that I can add, please let me know!